-A team of staff helping to treat patients for cancer has been named Hull and East Yorkshire Hospitals NHS Trust’s most festive department of 2018.
+A team of staff helping to treat patients for cancer has been named Hull University Teaching Hospitals NHS Trust’s most festive department of 2018.

 For the past three years, wards and patient-facing departments across Hull Royal Infirmary and Castle Hill Hospital have been competing for the prestigious title and, more importantly, to win custody of the now famous Dr Hermon Cup.